starcitizen-lug/knowledge-base/wiki/Home.md

 > (Feb 14, 2023) **3.18 PTU Issues**
 > - The 3.18 update may cause mouse and view snapping issues for some people using Wayland.
 We recommend installing Gamescope as a workaround or using Xorg.
 To enable Gamescope in Lutris: `Right click the game->Configure->System options->Enable Gamescope`
 > - The PTU directory may fail to be created by the launcher.
 See *Fresh installs fail to create needed directories* below.
+> - Using the GE 7-15-SC runner may result in a page fault error.
+A newer GE runner is required.

 > (Jan 27, 2023) **RSI Launcher v1.6.2 JavaScript error**
 >